 In other words God’s MO (modus operandi) is order as we can see this in His physical creation just like we can understand it in His spiritual creation.
 As the laws of the universe don’t change, so to does God’s spiritual laws not change.
 This idea of no change creative order is suggested plainly in Hebrews: “Jesus is the same today, yesterday, and forever” (Hebrews 13:8).

 The reverse of order is what we see in the pop culture.
 In the pop culture we see ever-changing trends, noise, and stimulus that makes us lose clarity of thought and makes us bored to the helpful order of life.
-Indeed, the person who chants “going through the motions” has disqualified themselves as this shows they have been utterly compromised by the message of the pop culture – “We need to change it up, make it match what is trending in the pop culture.
-Get some flash and style into this bland process.”
-Too bad this person does not realize it is the other way around.
-We need to drop the flashy trends and go back to our guide of order.
+Indeed, the person who chants “going through the motions” has disqualified themselves as this shows they have been utterly compromised by the message of the pop culture – a message centered around constant change and flashy exciting trends.
+This message runs counter to order.
 Order is what created us.
-Our whole being comes from order.
+Our whole being comes from the order of the material laws of universe.
 To dismiss and destroy order would be like cutting off the very branch you are sitting on.
-To want to destroy order and law would be like wanting to destroy breathing -it’s suicidal.
+To want to destroy order and law would be like wanting to destroy breathing.
+This would be suicidal.

 In fact, only 4% of all matter and energy in the universe is detectable by modern science.
 Of that 4% less than 1% is detected by your human senses.
 So, 99.9% of all physical reality cannot be picked up by our limited human senses.
 We are only talking about physical reality at this stage.
 With God, we are talking about the harder to detect spiritual reality.
 Are you telling me that your flawed human senses can pick up more on the spiritual dimension that you can on the physical dimension.
 Not only that, your ability to read the spiritual dimension overrides what the Church established by Jesus Christ has been doing for 2,000 years.
 Ladies and gentlemen, I don’t have that kind of exalted arrogance to declare that; do you?